codeforpakistan/digital-services-framework/src/technology/api/management.md

 # Managing live APIs

 When you make your API live, you'll make it available online for all your users.
-You can publicise this by adding it to the government API catalogue.
+You can publicise this by adding it to the government service catalogue.
 You should let your beta users know about this change, as well as those who have participated in your user research.

 You might choose to describe your API as **stable** rather than **live** if there are still areas you're working on from your beta testing.